 - a.
 General. - 1.
 Name, address and telephone number of Property Owner, Applicant, Co-applicants and Agents. - 2.
 Original signatures from the Property Owner, Applicant, Co-applicants and Agents applying for the special permit. - b.
 Design (New and Co-Location Applications). - 1.
-Both the zoning and construction drawings will need to be approved by the Planning Board. - Plot Plan at a 1"= 40' scale showing: property lines of subject property with bearings and distances, all property lines and abutter information within five hundred (500) feet of subject property, vegetative cover within subject property, and an outline of all existing structures within five hundred (500) feet of subject property. - 3.
+Both the zoning and construction drawings will need to be approved by the Planning Board. - 2.
+Plot Plan at a 1"= 40' scale showing: property lines of subject property with bearings and distances, all property lines and abutter information within five hundred (500) feet of subject property, vegetative cover within subject property, and an outline of all existing structures within five hundred (500) feet of subject property. - 3.
 Proposed location of antennas, mounts, shelter, etc. - 4.
 Locus plan to scale, showing all roads, public and private within five hundred (500) feet of subject property. - 5.
 Contours at ten (10)-foot intervals of subject property. - 6.
-Site detail plan showing the communications facility at a 1"= 10' scale, including all structures and equipment to be used. - 7.
-Architectural and structural details of all structures, equipment, antennas, mounts, electrical and grounding applications. - 8.
-All proposed grade changes, tree removal, road construction and locations for restoration (if applicable).
+Site detail plan showing the communications facility at a 1"= 10' scale, including all structures and equipment to be used.